-How can I apply for a new home with BVT if Homes Direct is closing?
+How can I apply for a new home with Bournville Village Trust (BVT)?

-On 1st February 2021 we launched BVT Homes, a new online portal where you can register and bid for a home in Birmingham or Shropshire.
-It will make bidding and applying for a home simpler.
+BVT Homes is an online portal where you can register and bid for a home with us in Birmingham or Shropshire.
+It makes applying and bidding for a home much simpler.